jmalina2/getting_and_cleaning_data_course_project/CodeBook.md

 - An identifier of the subject who carried out the experiment.

-## Description of files used from the dataset
+## Description of Files Used from Dataset

 - 'features.txt': List of all features.